 I have had the opportunity to meet several individuals, over the years, who have mastered this communication form and who for most seem to be more mind readers than PMs.

 Let’s provide an everyday example to give you some context of the importance of body language.

 Imagine yourself in a stakeholder meeting where it is expected that issues will be solved and discussed openly.
 Everyone invited has worked hard to come up with solutions and recommendations to several issues that have been plaguing your project.
 You will sit while everyone has an opinion and ensure that we have a polite, yet heated discussion.
-For most of the meeting, the conversations go back and forth, and then they become more one-sided.
+For most of the meetings, the conversations go back and forth, and then they become more one-sided.
 A decision is finally reached, but something doesn’t sit well with you.
 Most of the stakeholders have stopped really contributing in favor of the sponsor who has taken over and pushing his resolution as the solution to be used.
 Who really wants to take on the sponsor during a meeting?